Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 4. **API Call**: The `requests` library is used to make an HTTP POST request to the Azure OpenAI API endpoint.
 The response contains the re-ranked and scored destinations.

-5. **Example Usage**: The travel agent collects user preferences (e.g., interest in sightseeing and diverse culture) and uses the Azure OpenAI service to get re-ranked and scored recommendations for travel destinations.
+5. **Example Usage**: The travel agent collects user preferences (e.g., interest in sightseeing and diverse culture) and uses the Azure OpenAI service to get re-ranked and score recommendations for travel destinations.

 Make sure to replace `your_azure_openai_api_key` with your actual Azure OpenAI API key and `https://your-endpoint.com/...` with the actual endpoint URL of your Azure OpenAI deployment.